 - "The Avalon is also available with a few different audio rigs.
 At the top is an 11-speaker JBL Synthesis system that uses an external amplifier and a pair of powered subwoofers.
 This system sounded pretty good during my road testing, but I noticed a rattling coming from the door panels in our test car." -- CNET

 The 2013 Avalon has 16 cubic feet of trunk space, which is a bit less than you’ll find in the Chrysler 300 and Ford Taurus.
-Most reviewers haven’t said much about the Avalon’s cargo capacity, though one test driver was impressed with the amount of space provided.
+However, some test drivers are impressed with the amount of space provided.
 A split-folding rear seat is standard on all models.

 - "This roofline disguises the trunk's hugeness (16.0 cu ft in the V-6 models and 14.0 in the Hybrid), but the roomy backseat is obvious from afar." -- Automobile Magazine